 The improved standard of living brought about unhealthy diets and increased stress from modern workplaces.
 This, along with limited physical activity, improper rest, and disregard for natural laws, resulted in a reduced attention span.

-Nootropics can help counteract attention deficit, but they also offer other benefits to mental performance.
+Nootropics can help counteract attention deficit and speed up mental processes, lower stress but they also offer other benefits to improve overall performance.

 What are nootropics?